 4. Focus the seniors on choir legacy and tradition

 When seniors learn it is their role to prepare the juniors to fill their shoes and to make the choir even better the next year, they will learn to see beyond themselves.
 Many students will want to come back year after year to hear the legacy they are still part of, knowing they did something to foster it’s continuation.
 They will also love singing those traditional songs year after year.

 The Winter is not the only time for traditions with alumni.
 By having songs that seniors look forward to, perhaps a “final” song in the concert, that song can help to instill a deeper connection to the choral program.
 From the very moment we bring out that piece in rehearsal, perhaps in early March, the students will start thinking about the concert and the alumni.
 Our Spring Concert has 6 traditional songs that are sung every year, 3 that include alumni.
 For the list of our 6 pieces (with recording links), click here.

 Alternative Concert Assignment – for singers who missed the concert

 2. Instill the value of giving back

 When seniors become role models to others due to how they help others, they tend to eliminate the need for showing others up.
 At a time when they can very easily not care about anything, knowing that they are making a difference to others can create value, and therefore give them a reason to want to be vested in our choral program.

 Pre & Post Concert Self-Assessments – help your singers to understand what is really important for their concert

 1. Take Choir out of the school day

-to find value in things that matter to them.
-Positive reinforcement when they do step up is equally important.
+Find value in things that matter to them.
+Use positive reinforcement when they do step up.